arnaudin/arnaudin.github.io/_posts/2025-01-15-describing-UX.md

 ---
 This is a quick exploration to provide a wide array of articulate language to describe a user experience.
 Too often we default back to the same handful of adjectives that might include favorites like <code>intuitive</code>, <code>user-friendly</code>, <code>confusing</code>, or <code>ugly</code>.

 I am somewhat inspired by Orwell's [Politics and the English Language](https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/politics-and-the-english-language/) while writing this, but don't take a cynical stance.
-While he goes on to suggest that language may be used to manipulate or deceive in certain contexts, I am creating this as a way to illuminate and increase clarity of communication when building things with a team.
+While he goes on to suggest that language may be used to manipulate or deceive in certain contexts, I am creating this as a way to illuminate, promote clear thinking, and increase clarity of communication when building things with a team.

 ## Positive UX: